 What happens when an archaeological site is so extraordinary, that it threatens to eclipse everything we knew about history up to that point?
 Some discoveries are just too hard to fully grasp, and that makes us question their accuracy.
-Hueyatlaco in Mexico is one such archaeological site, forcing us to reconsider the timeframe of human habitation in South America.
+Hueyatlaco in Mexico is one such archaeological site, forcing us to reconsider the timeframe of human habitation in the Americas.
 By a lot.
 The finds presented at Hueyatlaco are still a matter of heated debate amongst scholars today, but one thing is certain - there are still many unanswered questions which need to be explored.

 The Hueyatlaco and the Enigmatic Traces of Early Man

 The Valsequillo Basin is located near the city of Puebla, in Mexico.
 Situated in the central part of the country, this basin has been the focus of much interest for geologists, archaeologists and the scientific world as a whole.
 This interest was sparked due to the presence of numerous megafaunal remains and evidence of very early human habitation.
 Megafauna, as we know, is the term commonly used for large animals that roamed the landscapes of the Pleistocene, such as mammoths, woolly rhinoceroses, and cave lions.
 However, although rich in important discoveries, the site has always been the cause of much controversy, simply because some of the theories surrounding it are very hard to fully grasp.